 Our chiropractic physicians are focused on being your care partner and advocate, and can help coordinate care for patients with a full range of conditions, no matter how complex.
 You may want to see the chiropractor solely for a complaint like lower back pain or neck pain.
 He or she may also partner with other team members to treat these same complaints when they are secondary to other conditions like depression, chronic illness or post-surgical pain.

 Many of our providers have completed post-graduate training in instrument-assisted soft tissue manipulation and other conservative therapies.
-The chiropractic department at UH Connor Integrative Health Network is actively involved in research related to chiropractic care in the integrative hospital setting.
-This includes collaboration within UH Connor Integrative Health Network as well as between departments.
+The chiropractic department at UH Connor Whole Health is actively involved in research related to chiropractic care in the integrative hospital setting.
+This includes collaboration within UH Connor Whole Health as well as between departments.

 Our chiropractic services are in-network for most insurance plans.